sbin1211/electron-crash-report-server/README.md

-**electron-crash-report-server** is a server for collecting crash reports from Electron applications.
+**electron-crash-report-server** is a Node.js and PostgreSQL application for collecting crash reports from Electron applications.

 ## install